Tanzu-Solutions-Engineering/code-robots/README.md

 * You may need to edit environment variable entries in `manifest.yml`.
 This demo does not use SCS or any other service registry.
 All microservice endpoints are wired up via env entries in the manifest.
-* You may need to edit environment variable entries in and `./web-gui/src/config.json`.
+* You may need to edit environment variable entries in `./web-gui/src/config.json`.
 The web gui has web links to your snyk dashboard and cloud foundry apps manager.
 The default setting for snyk dashboard is: `https://app.snyk.io/org/pivotal-demo/`.
 The default setting for apps manager
 is: `https://console.run.pivotal.io/`